 WHEN John heard I was taking a male accompanist on the tour, he went into another tantrum.
 He threatened to prevent the tour, by the terms of his contract.
+But this time, ferms of his contract.
 But this time, Grazzi handled him.
 I still don't know how he did it, but John gave his permission in the end.
 Of course, John didn't give in graciously.
 No. He threatened to kill both Tony and me, if we had anything to do with each other.